Episode 12: Designing future cities

 Scott Morrison's 2018 federal budget is aimed at winning back middle Australia, with 10 million workers set to receive tax refunds worth up to $530.

-Dignity of risk – living better to live longer in aged care
+Dignity of risk – when living better means living longer

 Society’s perception of aged care must change from being a place of protection to a place where people actually live – and that means more autonomy for residents.